Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @domainedrouhinoregon

-Editor’s Note: The 2018 Edition Limitée Pinot Noir is one of the winery’s standout wines.
-It has tantalizing aromas of dried flowers, crushed stone, fennel, and boysenberry, with luxurious flavors of blackberry, Mirabelle plums, and shaved chocolate.
-Sublime!
+Editor’s Note: The Edition Limitée Pinot Noir is one of the winery’s standout wines.
+It typically features tantalizing aromas of dried flowers, crushed stone, and luxurious flavors of dark fruit.

 Youngberg Hill Inn & Winery: Fantastic Tours